SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/redirects.md

 uid: redirects
 description: "Learn what a redirect URL, or callback URL, is and where to set it."
-author: Bergfrid Dias, Margrethe Romnes so.date: 09.12.2023
+author: Bergfrid Dias, Margrethe Romnes
+date: 09.12.2023
-keywords: callback, redirect, endpoint so.topic: concept so.envir: cloud so.client: online
+keywords: callback, redirect, endpoint
+topic: concept
+envir: cloud
+client: online
 ---

 # Redirection endpoint